Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 • Clothing/props

+Just remember, as with most other situations, clear and effective communication will become your best ally.
 Don’t forget to make sure that both parties are on the same page!

-2. Have a Pre-Session Consultation
+2. Have a pre-session consultation

+Before the session begins, a consultation is necessary.
 Consultations should clear up any potential misunderstandings between the client and the photographer.

-Do they want a headshot that conveys happiness:
+For example, do they want a headshot that conveys happiness:

 Or one that is a bit moodier: